lennart-group/stage-2/README.md

 | **MongoDB** | Central database used by all services (Docker container or Atlas cloud). |
 | **Control Module** | Simple orchestrator that triggers ingestion and indexing in sequence. |

+## Web Interface
+A simple web-based user interface was also developed to demonstrate the search functionality and to visualize API responses.
+It connects directly to the Search API through REST calls and can be used to test queries from a browser.

 ---

 ## Technologies